shailscript/patron-dapp/README.md

 - One more reference was the embark directory structure and then finally I made around 5 small partially completed projects to come up to the Boilerplate code that I have now for making Dapps.
 (Ref [Pre release tag](https://github.com/shailshukla96/patron-dapp/releases/tag/v0.1-alpha))

 **Miscellaneous:**
-- Use of TailwindCSS, and minimal design concepts
+- Use of TailwindCSS, a utility first CSS framework
 - Worked with git tags and releases
 - Brainstormed over directory structure and importance of separation of concerns and clean code.